ABB Ltd (ABB) Shares Rise Despite Market Challenges

-The stock price of ABB Ltd (NYSE: ABB) has jumped by 0.25 compared to previous close of 35.92.
-Despite this, the company has seen a fall of -1.72% in its stock price over the last five trading days.
+ABB Ltd (NYSE: ABB)’s stock price has increased by 1.19 compared to its previous closing price of 36.14.
+However, the company has seen a 1.56% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in ABB Ltd (NYSE: ABB) Right Now?

-ABB Ltd (NYSE: ABB) has a higher price-to-earnings ratio of 23.04x compared to its average ratio, and the 36-month beta value for ABB is at 1.14.
-Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 2 rating it as “overweight,” 16 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for ABB Ltd (NYSE: ABB) is 23.40x, which is above its average ratio.
+Moreover, the 36-month beta value for ABB is 1.15.
+Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 17 as “hold,” and 2 as “sell.”

 Sponsored